Tejas320/Particulate_Matter_Prediction/README.md

 pip install -r requirements.txt
 ```
 ## Exploratory Data Analysis
 For detailed EDA, ydata_profiling library has been used. ydata-profiling is a valuable tool for data scientists and analysts because it streamlines EDA, provides comprehensive insights, enhances data quality, and promotes data science best practices.
-You can refer 'profile.html' provided.
+### Note: You can refer `profile.html` provided above.

 ## Data Preprocessing
 1. Since the dataset contains separate values of YEAR, MO, DY and HR, we need to first create a new column 'Date' which contain the values of columns 'YEAR', 'MO', 'DY', 'HR' and convert it into datetime format.